viamrobotics/docs/docs/cloud/machines.md

 #### Code sample

 To start programming your machine, go to the **CONNECT** tab and select the **Code sample** page.
-This has boilerplate code snippets you can copy and paste into your SDK code to connect to your machine.
+This has sample code snippets you can copy and paste into your SDK code to connect to your machine.

 {{% snippet "show-secret.md" %}}